Python-Test-Engineer/PyTest-Cookbook/docs/workshop/final_project.md

 - Activate your virtual enviromnent: Windows `.\venv\Scripts\activate` or Mac `source venv/bin/activate`.
 - Install requirements with `pip install -r requirements.txt`.
 - Run `playwright install` for Playwright browsers used primarily in E2E tests.
-- run `python -m pytest -vs -n auto --headed` - there will be two intened FAILED tests.
 - There are around 200 templated tests.

 ## Rich and PyBoxen